 - (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.

 Satisfied - (7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
 Due to flooding concerns, all redevelopment projects shall, whenever practicable, and economically reasonable, move all critical mechanical and electrical systems to a location above base flood elevation.

+Satisfied - (8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard.

+Not Applicable - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code.

+Not Applicable

+(10) In all new projects, water retention systems shall be provided.

+Additional information will be required at the time of building permit review.

+- (11) Cool pavement materials or porous pavement materials shall be utilized.

 Satisfied

-- (8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard.
-Not Applicable - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code.
-Not Applicable - (10) In all new projects, water retention systems shall be provided.
-Satisfied - (11) Cool pavement materials or porous pavement materials shall be utilized.
-Satisfied - (12) The project design shall minimize the potential for a project causing a heat island effect on site.
+- (12) The project design shall minimize the potential for a project causing a heat island effect on site.

 Satisfied